gumaerc-testorg/21l.003-2-fall-2006/content/pages/syllabus.md

 Oral Presentations
 ------------------

 Each student will have the opportunity to research a specific historical or literary reference in one of the assigned works and prepare a factual oral presentation of **no more than five minutes**.
-Please see [assignments]({{< baseurl >}}/pages/assignments) for more details.
+Please see {{% resource_link 7164304b-b9b0-c033-0cf6-48c48d1c91df "assignments" %}} for more details.

 Monthly Progress Reports
 ------------------------